MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d12/direct3d-11on12-structures.md

 ---
 # <a name="11on12-structures"></a>Strutture 11on12

-Le strutture seguenti vengono dichiarate in d3d11on12.h.
+Le strutture seguenti sono dichiarate in d3d11on12.h.

 ## <a name="in-this-section"></a>Contenuto della sezione